 National Geographic Guide to National Parks of the United States is an excellent resource and a great place to begin your U.S. National Park planning.
 The guide includes 300 photos, 80 maps and park descriptions for 59 national parks in the U.S. Bring it along for reference, especially when there’s no internet connectivity in the park.

 If you’re traveling to a western national park, we highly recommend a road and recreation atlas from Benchmark Press.
 Versions are currently available for Washington, Oregon, California, Arizona, Colorado, Utah, New Mexico, Colorado, Nevada, Montana, Idaho, Wyoming and Alaska.
+They’ve recently added other regions including the Southern Appalachians and Texas.
 You’ll find details on roads, both paved and dirt, hiking trails and recreational ideas for national parks and lands adjacent to them.
 We never leave home without ours!

 Falcon Guides are our go-to guide when it comes to hiking.
 You’ll find a Falcon Guide for practically every national park.
 We appreciate the detailed trail information as well as suggestions for easier hikes and nature walks.
 Accurate maps and inspiring photos are included, too.
 We sit down with a Falcon Guide before our trip to plan hiking itineraries.
 They are small enough to pack with us for last-minute questions about the hike that we’ve chosen.
 Use the guides as a complement to the trail maps that you’ll pick up at the park visitors information center.